WGS-TB/MLST/README.md

 5) ART: For simulating reads.
 Please download it here: https://www.niehs.nih.gov/research/resources/software/biostatistics/art/.
 You will need `art_illumina`, copy this into your bin file or provide the path for `art_illumina` to `run_sim.py`.
 This script runs the allele simulation.

-6) Python packages such as numpy and pandas.
-Please use `pip install` to install these packages.
+6) Possible Python packages you will need: numpy, pandas, matplotlib, linecache, argparse .
+Please use `pip install` to install these packages if you do not have any of the packages.

 ## Instructions to run the pipeline